 By Ward Churchill

 For more on Churchill, see Churchill Trusts a Jury? and Churchill Goes to Trial.
-For more on the Native perspective, see Why Write About Native Americans? and Culture and Comics Need Multicultural Perspective 2000.
+For more on the "one unitary Indian civilization," see Native vs. Non-Native Americans: A Summary.

 Disclaimer: Nothing in this posting is meant to support any of Churchill's words or deeds except the words noted here.